 However, the very best malware programs actually scan for incoming exploits in real-time.
 A lot of antivirus services nowadays also provide warnings when you surf the web, testing if websites looking suspicious before you enter them and serving you warnings if you do, and scan your emails for threats too.
 As a result, these programs constantly monitor your internet connection for incoming threats and warn you when you might be at risk.

 Due to the massive amount of threats currently circulating online, we strongly recommend that everybody use malware protection with active scanning.
 For what it does, a lot of antivirus software these days is actually very affordable.
 It's hard to put an exact price on your privacy, freedom, and digital property, but even so, you can get your hands on very comprehensive, up-to-date services that are also excellent value for money.
-If you don't have antivirus software installed yet, check out the best ones here.
+If you don't have antivirus software installed yet, check out our best antivirus software page for more details.